 EdWords’ bloggers like Sean Thom Oskar Cymerman Jon Harper, and Neil Gupta have already begun to share their courageous interpretations about the road ahead.
 We ‘re looking forward to more of their riveting reflections and words of encouragement.

 On a personal note… I avoid blogging unless I can fool myself into believing I really have something to add to the discussion.
-But over the last three weeks, I’vedrafted(but not published) more that 56 blog posts.
-That’s more than I’ve even considered writing in last three years.
+But over the last three weeks, I’ve drafted(but not published) more than 56 blog posts.
+That’s more than I’ve even considered writing in the last three years.
 What’s going on here?

-Deciphering the vocabulary, grammar and syntax of this new education language is so traumatic that it’s impacting our collective mental health.
-Whether you are hopeful about the new leadership or despise them— are from a blue state or a red state–we’re all being driven to astate of insanity.
+Deciphering the vocabulary, grammar and syntax of this new education language are so traumatic that it’s impacting our collective mental health.
+Whether you are hopeful about the new leadership or despise them— are from a blue state or a red state–we’re all being driven to a state of insanity.

 So it turns out that I’m blogging more frequently for a very good cause.
 ‘Cause writing about this insanity is less expensive than therapy, and more cathartic than setting my hair on fire and howling at the moon.